Rebel Cow Runs Away From Farm To Join A Herd Of Wild Bison In Winter

 — Mitchell Byars (@mitchellbyars) January 25, 2018

 Many people consider the cow’s story as something heartwarming and as expected, her journey became viral on social media.
-Some people even look up to the cow, who’s defied her fate in the farm to chase freedom.
+Some people even look up to the cow, who defied her fate in the farm to chase freedom.
 Although it’s adorable to see the misfit being accepted by her new circle, her presence actually poses a concern, not only to herself but also the bison population.

-The European bison in the wild went extinct in 1919, according to National Geographic.
+European bison in the wild went extinct in 1919, according to National Geographic.
 But with successful breeding methods, their kind was reintroduced into the wild to restore their numbers.
 Still, the bison population is endangered and having a cow mate with one could contaminate the bison gene pool.

-Also, the bison weighs 800 kilograms (or more than 1,75o pounds ) and if mating with a cow becomes successful, their love child will be much bigger than a normal-sized cow-calf.
+Also, the bison weighs 800 kilograms (or more than 1,75o pounds) and if mating with a cow becomes successful, their love child will be much bigger than a normal-sized cow calf.
 That said, the pregnancy and birth of a hybrid could kill the cow.

 Scientists want to separate the cow from the bison herd by mating season to avoid a pregnancy.
 But according to Kowalczyk, who is also the director of the Mammal Research Institute at the Polish Academy of Sciences, the process won’t be easy.
 They are just hoping that the cow will return to her home in springtime.
 If she doesn’t, they’ll be forced to take her back themselves.